ashrafstakala/js-packages-tools/README.md

 # js-packages-tools

-Installing nmp, packets, lodash and other common JS librararies
+Installing npm, packets, lodash and other common JS librararies